-- Do the youth: - Have a new relationship with someone controlling, perhaps online? • - Receive excessive gifts or cash from a partner, for no reason? - ٠
+Do the youth:

-- Have intimate images that have been shared by someone online with/ without consent? - Communicate the feeling of being intimidated or controlled?
-For example, • is somebody controlling their phone, ID, or movements? - Live and/or work in unhealthy, unsafe conditions?
+- Have a new relationship with someone controlling, perhaps online? - Receive excessive gifts or cash from a partner, for no reason? - Seem to be in a relationship that has taken a sudden, negative turn? - Have intimate images that have been shared by someone online with/ without consent? - Communicate the feeling of being intimidated or controlled?
+For example, is somebody controlling their phone, ID, or movements? - Live and/or work in unhealthy, unsafe conditions?